dij0s/AMR/README.md

 The project has been developed in Python using [uv](https://astral.sh/blog/uv) and [Python 3.12](https://www.python.org/downloads/release/python-3120/):
 > *uv is an extremely fast Python package installer and resolver, written in Rust, and designed as a drop-in-replacement for pip and pip-tools workflows.* - Charlie Marsh, founder of Astral and creator of uv

-I recommend using `uv` to run the project as it allows for a fully reproducible environment and ensures that the project dependencies (as well as Python itself) are installed in a virtual environment.
+I recommend using `uv` to run the project as it allows for a fully reproducible environment and ensures that the project dependencies (as well as Python itself) are installed correctly.

 To install `uv`, follow the instructions on the [official website](https://docs.astral.sh/uv/getting-started/installation/#installation-methods).